fedesilva/seq-step/docs/Design.md

 # Structures and types overview

-    Sequencer
+### Sequencer

 * Track (n)

+  * track attributes:
+    * channel
+    * default velocity

       * Pattern (n)

           * Step [NoteStep|DrumStep] (n)

 * Scene
   - points to a sequence of patterns
   - settings like muting of tracks

 * Song

-    Transport
+### Transport

 - midi clock
     - Clock events are sent at a rate of 24 pulses per quarter note
-            - construct clock with bpm
+    - construct transport with bpm
-                - or emit time events and keep track of beats at the Transport level
+        - emit low level time events and emit proper midi clock pulses depending on bpm settings

-        - Emit time events
+- Emit clock events, note events
-        - translate sequences to time events (note on, note off)
+    - interpret the sequences (particularly, when the notes end, since note on is evident)

 #